IT Operations.com

 Setting up a virtual machine server or the host VM

 Similar to physical machines, each VM will need RAM and CPU.
 In addition, the host server also requires sufficient storage.
-Setting up a virtual machine server is as follows:
+Setting up a virtual machine server requires the following steps:

-1. Ensure sufficient RAM (as much fast RAM as one can get) and CPU with as many cores as possible.
+1. Ensure sufficient RAM -- as much fast RAM as one can get -- and CPUs with as many cores as possible.
+Sufficient disk space of at least 8 GB to 20 GB should also be available as VMs require a great amount of computer resources.

-2. Consider Serial ATA (SATA) or Serial Attached SCSI (SAS) drives to store virtual server images.
+2. Consider Serial Advanced Technology Attachment or Serial Attached Small Computer System Interface drives to store virtual server images.

-3. Use virtualization software (hypervisors), such as Hyper-V, VMware or Citrix XenServer to set up the VM server.
+3. Use virtualization software, or hypervisors, such as Hyper-V, VMware or Citrix XenServer to set up the VM server.

-4. Choose the right network connection you want to set up for the VM, the guest OS you want to run and the location where the VM's files will be stored.
+4. Choose the right network connection that needs to be set up for the VM, the guest OS to run and the location where the VM's files will be stored.

 All Rights Reserved, Copyright 2016 - 2024, TechTarget | Read our Privacy Statement